mansoorceksport/RAG-Local-FS/README.md

 ## ⚽ Final Words

 This project is intentionally **simple**, **transparent**, and **educational** - but powerful enough to answer structured questions about FC Barcelona players using only local markdown files.

-If the club ever needs a *personal AI sporting director*, you’re already halfway there. 😄